 The Libraries feature allows you to share assets between projects.
 It is a simple but very powerful mechanism that you can use in your workflow in a number of ways.

 Libraries are useful for the following purposes:

 Suppose you want to build a library containing shared sprites and tile sources.
-You start by setting up a new project in the Defold dashboard (see the Workflow documentation for details).
+You start by setting up a new project.
 Decide what folders you want to share from the project and add the names of those folders to the include_dirs property in the Project settings.
 If you want to list more than one folder, separate the names with spaces:

 It is recommend to always depends on a specific release of a library project instead of on the master branch.
 This way it is up to you as a developer to decide when to incorporate changes from a library project as opposed to always getting the latest (and potentially breaking) changes from the master branch of a library project.

 Note that you need read access to the Library URL.
 For GitHub projects, that means that the project has to be either public or that you have generated an access token.
 For Defold hosted projects, that means you need to be a member of the dependent projects.